 When are grant applications due?

 Grant applications are accepted on a rolling basis.
-Grant applications will be accepted beginning in April 2022 and will be closed either when funds have been exhausted, or in Summer 2023.
+Grant applications will be accepted beginning in April 2022 and will be closed December 16, 2022 or when funds have been exhausted.
 Due to the rolling nature of application acceptance, submitting an application as early as possible will maximize your chances of being funded.

 What needs to be included in my grant application?

-Everything required for a complete grant application is included in the this form which contains spaces for: a description of the research as an abstract using 500 words or less, a project budget and a brief justification of costs, a written confirmation of willingness to engage in open science practices such as preregistration; data, code, and materials sharing; and preprint publication.
+Everything required for a complete grant application is included in the application form, which contains spaces for: a description of the research as a structured abstract with background, objectives, and methods; a project budget and a brief justification of costs; a written confirmation of willingness to engage in open science practices such as preregistration; data, code, and materials sharing; and preprint publication.